Blaizzy/mlx-embeddings/docs/Homebrew-and-Python.md

 ## Virtualenv

-**Warning!** When you `brew install` formulae that provide Python bindings, you should **not be in an active virtual environment**.
+**Warning!** When you `brew install` formulae that provide Python bindings, you should **not be in an active virtual environment.**

 Activate the virtualenv *after* you've brewed, or brew in a fresh terminal window.
 This will ensure Python modules are installed into Homebrew's `site-packages` and *not* into that of the virtual environment.

 Virtualenv has a `--system-site-packages` switch to allow "global" (i.e. Homebrew's) `site-packages` to be accessible from within the virtualenv.